 From this developed a group of black community members and leaders who felt it important to make the most of the profile of the iconic film costumes being displayed in Power of Stories for the benefit of the community.
 They saw the potential to inspire and motivate creativity, conversation and to bring people together to learn more about black history and culture.

-With the exhibition as a springboard, individuals, groups and organisations have created a range of activities and opportunities for local people to learn and enjoy this summer.
+With the exhibition as a springboard, individuals, groups and organisations created a range of activities and opportunities for local people to learn and enjoy in 2021.

 Rooted in Suffolk’s Black community, Aspire Black Suffolk is a community-led initiative encouraging positive discussion around and engagement in African-Caribbean heritage and culture.